juliohm1978/kubernetes-helper-scripts/README.md

 kubectl -n mynamespace get pods
 ```

 To make things even simpler, shorter named scripts are also available.
 For example, `kpods` is another shorthand for `k get pods`.
-Once your namespace environment variable is defined, getting all pods from that namespace should be as easy as:
+Once `$namespace` is defined, getting all pods from that namespace should be as easy as:

 ```bash
 kpods